 “One of the main reasons I purchased My Cloud was to back up other computers on my home network.
 I have installed the drive on my network, which is recognized by Windows Explorer as My Cloud (Z:), and I can store files on it.
 Now, I wonder if I can back up my PC to My Cloud so that I can restore my PC after a system crash or other unexpected things.
 If I can, how to do it?
 Thanks for your reply in advance!”

 As mentioned in the case, there are many My Cloud users who want to backup their PC to My Cloud.
 Because storing at least one copy of your PC data offsite is an important part of the 3-2-1 backup rule.
 With a backup in hand, they can roll back time to the moment before the disaster happens to their PC.
 Meanwhile, saving data on cloud storage can save much disk space on the local drive and ensure computer function runs normally.

-Actually, of course you can backup PC to My Cloud as long as you have enough storage space to store all data.
-If you are wondering how to achieve it, you can read the following contents.
+Of course, you can backup PC to My Cloud as long as you have enough storage space to store all data.
+If you are wondering how to backup files to WD My Cloud from the computer, you can read the following contents.

 As you may already know, Western Digital has released its official data backup software to help users backup files to the My Cloud automatically and constantly.
 However, WD My Cloud backup software is designed for files backup only.
 It doesn’t support backing up programs or Windows operating system.

 However, now that the My Cloud is a personal Network-Attached Storage device, you can backup Windows 7/8/10/11 to WD NAS directly with Windows built-in tool - Backup and Restore.
 Windows 10 has inherited the Backup and Restore tool from Windows 7.
 Follow the guidance below to learn how to backup PC to My Cloud using Backup and Restore (Windows 7):